 This post probably contains affiliate links.
 That means if you buy something using one of my links I may receive a small commission – at no additional cost to you!
 How cool is that?
 It’s kind of boring, but feel free to read my full disclosure if you want more info.

-Adjust your calendar to your breastfeeding schedule before you return to work
+Adjust your calendar to make breastfeeding while working possible before you return to work

 I pumped every 2 ½ to 3 hours for the entire first year.
 I blocked 30 minute holds on my calendar at 9 a.m. noon, and three p.m. until little lady’s first birthday.
-The schedule below was pumping/nursing schedule when I went back to work.
+The schedule below was my pumping and nursing schedule when I went back to work at 14 weeks.

 I eventually dropped the dream feed at about 9 months.
 I know you can do it earlier, but since she wasn’t sleeping through the night yet, I was terrified of getting even LESS sleep.